kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 ## Update: 22.07.2014

 Receiver also sends button codes for analog and optical input.
 That means it is possible to control e.g. CD player or Raspberry Pi connected via analog input.
 Nice!

+## Update: 07.01.2015

+I've finally tried transmitting data to Denon.
+The tip of the connector indeed is RX pin for Denon.
+The data transmitted to it is also echoed back on TX (I suspect that it is done by simple circuit, not uC, as it works with any baud rate).
+I also discovered that the extra byte of data is actually simple checksum, but it is not always present.
+Unfortuanetly, amp does not respond to commands that it sends.
+I suspect that there needs to be flag in header that marks the messages sent to amp.
+I don't think that any progress can be made without access to original network player.